-Green Banks are the financial institutions that carry out banking functions with the objective to make the environment better.
-Such banks facilitate the transition to clean energy, as well as fight climate change.
+Green Banks are the financial institutions that carry out banking functions with the objective of making the environment better.
+Such banks facilitate the transition to clean energy and fight climate change.
 We can say that these banks work to divert private investments into sustainable green projects.
 Along with focusing on profits, such banks think about people and the planet as well.

 Moreover, many of these banks not only invest in environmental projects but are powered by clean energy as well.
 For instance, such types of banks could be powered by 100% renewable energy.
 Also, these banks could offer car or home loans to help users transition from fossil fuels.